IsaacSchemm/Pandacap/README.md

 | Authentication:Microsoft:TenantId     | Tenant ID of your Entra (AAD) directory
 | Authentication:Microsoft:ClientId     | Application (client) ID of the app registration you've created in Entra
 | Authentication:Microsoft:ClientSecret | A client secret generated for the app registration

-The CosmosDBAccountKey is optional; without it, Pandacap will try to connect to Cosmos DB using Entra authentication, which can lead to slower performance.
-In that case, run something like this in Azure CLI (PowerShell) to give the appropriate permissions to the function app's managed identity:

-    az login
-    az cosmosdb sql role assignment create --account-name {...} --resource-group {...} --scope "/" --principal-id {...} --role-definition-id 00000000-0000-0000-0000-000000000002

-The `{...}` for the principal ID should be the ID shown in the Identity tab of the function app settings.

----

 Web app user secrets example: